MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. **Create the upload API endpoint:**

-    If using Blazor Server (like the existing ContosoDashboard), you may create a code-behind file for a page.
-If adding Web API support, create `Controllers/DocumentsController.cs`:
+    For the Blazor Server architecture used in ContosoDashboard, you'll implement upload functionality in the page's code-behind or inline code.
+If you choose to add Web API support for file uploads, create `ContosoDashboard/Controllers/DocumentsController.cs`:

     ```csharp
     // DocumentsController API endpoints